raymondtay/LearningHaskell/src/14_Monads/README.md

 the type constructor that wraps a monadic value makes it tricky to use a normal, pure function on a value trapped inside a monadic wrapper.
 """

+# Desugaring of `do`-Blocks

+Haskell's `do` syntax is an example of syntactic sugar: it provides an alternative way of writing monadic code, without using `(>>=)` and anonymous functions.
+Desugaring is the translation of syntactic sugar back to the core language.

+The rules for desugaring a `do`-block are easy to follow.
+We can think of a compiler as applying these rules mechanically and repeatedly to a do-block until no more do keywords remain.

+A do-keyword followed by a single action is translated to that action by
+itself:
+A do keyword followed by more than one action is translated to the first action, then (>>), followed by a do keywrod and the remaining actions.
+When we apply this rule repeatedly, the entire do-block ends up chained together by applications of (>>).